-In 1971, he moved to Lusaka in Zambia to work for Anglo American Corporation Central Africa.
-From there he was transferred in 1973 to the Head Office of Anglo American Corporation of South Africa in Johannesburg.
-He spent most of his subsequent career in the Gold and Uranium Division, serving as its Chairman and CEO from 1990 to 1996.
-At the time it was the largest gold producer in the world.
-He was until recently Chairman of the Anglo American Chairman’s Fund, which in a recent survey was rated the premier corporate social responsibility fund in South Africa.
+He moved to Lusaka in Zambia to work for the Anglo American Corporation Central Africa in 1971.
+He then transferred to the head office of the Anglo American Corporation of South Africa in Johannesburg after that in 1973.
+He spent most of his succeeding career in the Gold and Uranium Division in which he served as its chairman and CEO from 1990 to 1996.
+During this time it was the largest producer of gold in the world.
+Until recently he was chairman of the Anglo American Chairman’s Fund, which was, as stated in a recent survey, the primary corporate social responsibility fund in South Africa.

-Mr. Sunter married Margaret Rowland in 1969 and they have one daughter and two sons.
+In 1969 Clem Sunter married Margaret Rowland and they have three children, one daughter and two sons.
 His hobbies include music and walking.

-From discussing strategy in the 1980s with the then future president Nelson Mandela to becoming the renowned author of several best-selling books entrenched in bringing his new methodology to the people.
+From discussing strategy in the 1980s with our former president, Nelson Mandela, to becoming a renowned author of several best-selling books, and rooted in bringing his new methodology to the people.